Birth control definition and facts

-- No matter what terminology, sexually active people can choose from a number of methods to reduce the possibility of their becoming pregnant.
+- No matter what terminology is used, sexually active people can choose from a number of methods to reduce the possibility of pregnancy.
 Nevertheless, no method of birth control available today offers perfect protection against sexually transmitted infections (sexually transmitted diseases, or STDs), except abstinence.

-In simple terms, all methods of birth control are based on either preventing a man's sperm from reaching and entering a woman's egg (fertilization) or preventing the fertilized egg from implanting in the woman's uterus (her womb) and starting to grow.
+- In simple terms, all methods of birth control are based on either preventing a man's sperm from reaching and entering a woman's egg (fertilization) or preventing the fertilized egg from implanting in the woman's uterus (her womb) and starting to grow.

 Spermicides, a form of chemical contraceptive that work by killing sperm, are often combined with barrier methods of contraception for greater effectiveness.

 The only medical contraindication to the use of barrier contraception is latex allergy (when using latex condoms).
-However, with the exception of male and female condoms that can provide protection against infection with sexually-transmitted diseases (STDs), most methods of barrier contraception are not effective in preventing STDs.
+However, with the exception of male and female condoms that can provide some protection against infection with sexually-transmitted diseases (STDs), most methods of barrier contraception are not effective in preventing STDs.

 During sexual intercourse, hundreds of millions of sperm are normally released into a woman's vagina.
 The large majority of these sperm die.
 They die because of the vagina's unfriendly environment, which is acidic, and because the mucus in the cervix above the vagina acts as a selective filter for the sperm.
 Only about 1% of all the sperm released in an ejaculation successfully pass through the woman's vagina and cervix to reach the uterus (the womb).
 However, it only takes one sperm to fertilize the ovum (the egg) and to achieve conception.

 Spermicides are a type of contraceptive agent that work by killing sperm.